ModernRonin/ProjectRenamer/README.md

 ```

 ### Release History
+2.1.0:
+* feature: you can move projects to different folders now instead of just renaming them
+* feature: you can specify a directory to exclude from project reference updates
+* feature: the detected VS solution folder is displayed in review
+* feature: the detected git version is displayed in review
+* bugfix: when called with unnamed arguments, old project name now is understood to come before new project name (before it was the wrong way round)
+* bugfix: VS solution folders containing spaces don't crash the tool anymore

+2.0.0:
-2.0.0: all behavior where the tool prompted you before interactively is now controlled via commandline arguments
+* breaking change: instead of asking the user interactively, behavior is now controlled via commandline switches

 1.0.1:
-* fixed problem when target project was not linked into a solution folder
+* bugfix: if a project is not in a solution folder, the tools works now, too
-* when required tools like `git` or `dotnet` are not found, a properly informative error message is displayed
+* bugfix: if a required tool like git cannot be found, give a proper error message

 1.0.0: initial release